The United Kingdom of Israel:

 our videos coordinate with the biblical text

 The Scripture ranges for the videos that accompany this Catholic Bible study match the Scripture ranges for the sets of questions in The United Kingdom of Israel: Foreshadowing the Reign of Christ the King.
 You can follow along with the video as Matthew discusses Lesson 15, “David’s Sin; the Birth of Solomon,” on pages 92–97 of the study book.
-(Some mobile devices may only open the video overview for Lesson 15 at the beginning.)
-We regret that there’s a delay in editing the video for this lesson.
-Your study leader will let you know when it becomes available.
+(Some mobile devices may only open the video overview for Lesson 15 at its beginning.)

 Question 1 Second Book of Samuel 11:1–5